Homemade authentic Indian chai masala powder made at home. This Indian spice blend is key to an amazing cup of chai!

 - Health benefits to the spices

 Chai masala powder or tea masala powder is key to a good cup of homemade authentic masala chai.
 The key to a good cup of chai is the chai masala powder which is a blend of spices that give your cup of tea the warmth, yummy flavor and beautiful aroma.
+It’s what makes your chai taste so heavenly!

 In English, chai means tea and masala means spice.
 So, this recipe is for Indian tea spice mix.